-The cDNA library for Y2H experiments was built by OE Bio-Tech (Shanghai, China), by cloning the cDNA synthesized from the mRNAs of the crab hemocytes into a prey vector, pGADT7 (Takara, Osaka, Japan).
-The full-length coding sequence of DAZAP2 was PCR-amplified by primers (Table S1) and inserted into the bait vector pGKBT7 (Takara, Osaka, Japan).
+The cDNA library for yeast two-hybrid (Y2H) experiments was built by OE BioTech (Shanghai, China), by cloning the cDNA synthesized from the mRNAs of the crab hemocytes into a prey vector, pGADT7 (Takara, Osaka, Japan).
+The full-length coding sequence of DAZAP2 was PCR-amplified by primers (Table 1) and inserted into the bait vector pGKBT7 (Takara, Osaka, Japan).
 Then the recombinant bait plasmid was transformed into the yeast Y2H Gold strain and tested for auto-activation and toxicity.
-Interactions between prey and bait proteins were confirmed using the MatchmakerTM Gold yeast two-hybrid system (Clontech, Osaka, Japan), by following the manufacturer's instructions.
-Positive clones were sequenced to confirm the prey could encode the reading frame containing the GAL4 DNA activation domain.
-Positive (pGBKT7-53/pGADT7-T) and negative (pGBKT7-Lam/pGADT7-T) controls were also prepared.
+Interactions between prey and bait proteins were confirmed using the MatchmakerTM Gold Two-Hybrid Yeast System (Clontech, Osaka, Japan), by following the manufacturer's instructions.
+Positive clones were sequenced to confirm the prey could encode the reading frame containing the GAL4 DNA activation Positive domain. (pGBKT7-53/pGADT7-T) and negative

+(pGBKT7-Lam/pGADT7-T) controls were also prepared.